Like all medicines, bisphosphonates can cause side effects. These can vary from person to person. Some of the possible side effects are listed below.

 This usually only lasts around 24 hours and should go away after the first or second treatment.
 Tell your doctor or nurse if you have this.
 They may recommend pain-relieving drugs such as paracetamol to help manage this.

 Feeling sick (nausea) and being sick (vomiting)

 You may feel or be sick after having bisphosphonates.
 This shouldn't last for more than a few days.
 If it does carry on, your doctor or nurse can give you anti-sickness medicines which will help.

 You may feel less hungry after having treatment.
 This should improve in a few days, but it is important to drink plenty and eat healthily while you are having bisphosphonates.

-Some men may experience a slight increase in joint, muscle or more bone pain when taking bisphosphonates.
-Pain-relieving drugs can help until the pain settles down, but you can stop treatment if it continues for more than a few days.
+Some men may get slighly more joint, muscle or bone pain when using bisphosphonates.
+Pain-relieving drugs can help until the pain improves.
+Speak to your doctor or nurse if the pain doesn't improve after a few days.

 Low blood calcium and phosphate levels

-Bisphosphonates can cause the levels of minerals such as calcium and phosphate in your blood to become too low.
-Your doctor or nurse will check this regularly and prescribe supplements if you need them.
+Bisphosphonates can cause the levels of minerals in your blood, such as calcium and phosphate, to become too low.
+Your doctor or nurse will check this regularly and give you supplements if you need them.

 Bisphosphonates can change how well your kidneys work.
 You will have regular tests to check this.
-These changes may not be serious, and your kidneys will return to normal if you stop taking bisphosphonates.
+In those cases, these changes may not be serious, and your kidneys will return to normal if you stop using bisphosphonates.

 Red or sore eyes (conjunctivitis)